 Healing Multiple Sclerosis

-In the presentation Eva proposes to question these values and ask yourself:
+In the video, what causes MS, Eva proposes to question these values and ask yourself:

 - Who and what defines your worth?